 Why Use Pocket Hole Screws?

-The pocket hole screw system is especially important in DIY projects because the pocket hole screws allow very strong joints but the process of creating it is fairly simple.
-You don’t need any expensive tools or learn special skills for this: all you need is a Kreg jig you can use to drill angled holes on your wood to house the screws securely,
+The pocket hole screw system is especially important in DIY projects because the pocket hole screws allow very strong joints, but the process of creating it is fairly simple.
+You don’t need any expensive tools or learn special skills for this: all you need is a Kreg jig you can use to drill angled holes in your wood to house the screws securely,

 How Strong Are Pocket Hole Screws?

-Below, I include a chart to display the strength of pocket hole screws based on our test using 4×4 (Post) and 2×4 (Rail) pieces with four different methods/joint types and three different screw positions for each method.
+Below, I include a chart to display the strength of pocket hole screws.
+This is based on the test using 4×4 (Post) and 2×4 (Rail) pieces.
+There are four different methods/joint types and three different screw positions for each method.
 This chart was based on a Kreg Jig Tool Company test conducted by the RADCO testing division.